cmerlet/LiTM-NMR/README.md

       `gcc -o LiTM-NMR.x LiTM-NMR.c -lm`

-* To execute the program, you have to launch it with an input file giving the following information (./program < inputfile):
+* To execute the program, you just have to do:

+      `./program < inputfile`

+* The input file contains the following information:

-1. name of the xyz file with the initial positions of a P4332 structure of LiTi1.5Mn0.54 (> name)
+1. Name of the xyz file with the initial positions of a P4332 structure of LiTi1.5Mn0.54

-2. length of the box in all dimensions (> Lx, Ly, Lz)
+2. Length of the box in all dimensions

-3. number of periodic images in all dimensions (> Nx, Ny, Nz)
+3. Number of periodic images in all dimensions

-4. seed for the random operations and unconstrained/constrained (> seed, Ea_const)
+4. Seed for the random operations, and 0 or 1 for unconstrained/constrained

+    0 for unconstrained
-    0 for unconstrained, Ea in eV for constrained (constrained = no diamagnetic Li, no negative shifts, no Li with a Mn3+ in oct)
+    Ea in eV for constrained (constrained = no diamagnetic Li, no negative shifts, no Li with a Mn3+ in oct)

-5. fraction of Mn in the system (> xMn)
+5. Fraction of Mn in the system

-6. chemical shifts you want to use (> shifttype)
+6. Chemical shifts you want to use

     e.g. HYB20, HYB35, AVDFT, AVmodif, AVdynam

-    --- Note that AVdynam only makes sense for x=1.0 to x=2.0. ---
+    Note that AVdynam only makes sense for x=1.0 to x=2.0. ---

-7. gaussian widths for the model NMR spectrum (> gwidth for P4332, gwidth2 for Fd3m)
+7. Gaussian widths for the model NMR spectrum

    Note that for x>1.0 and x<=2.0, the two phases are Fd3m

-8. window and step to plot the NMR spectrum (> smin, smax, dshift2)
+8. Window and step to plot the NMR spectrum

-9. fraction of Ti-rich region (P4332 region) and fraction of Mn in this region (> pfrac, pxMn)
+9. Fraction of Ti-rich region (P4332 region) and fraction of Mn in this region

-10. fraction of Mn tet sites and fraction of Ti in tet site for the first region (> invfrac1, invfracTi1)
+10. Fraction of Mn tet sites and fraction of Ti in tet site for the first region

---- Note that for Mn>1.0, it is believed that only Ti4+ goes into tet sites, so 1st should probably be 0 ---
---- Note that the fraction of Li in oct sites is the sum of these two fractions ---
+   Note that for Mn>1.0, it is believed that only Ti4+ goes into tet sites, so 1st should probably be 0 Note that the fraction of Li in oct sites is the sum of these two fractions

-11. fraction of Mn in tet sites and fraction of Ti in tet site for the second region (> invfrac2, invfracTi2)
+11. fraction of Mn in tet sites and fraction of Ti in tet site for the second region

---- Note that for Mn>1.0, it is believed that only Ti4+ goes into tet sites, so 1st should probably be 0 ---
---- Note that the fraction of Li in oct sites is the sum of these two fractions ---
+   Note that for Mn>1.0, it is believed that only Ti4+ goes into tet sites, so 1st should probably be 0 Note that the fraction of Li in oct sites is the sum of these two fractions

-12. number of steps of additional swaps (> Nequil1, Nequil2, Nequil3)
+12. number of steps of additional swaps

-Nequil1 is for Lioct/MnOct/Tioct swaps before the main swaps
---- This allows one to switch from P4332 to Fd3m in the Ti-poor region ---
---- Note that for Mn>1.0, both regions are Fd3m by construction ---
-Nequil2 is for Lioct/MnOct/Tioct swaps after the main swaps Nequil3 is for Lioct/Tioct swaps after the main swaps
+   Nequil1 is for Lioct/MnOct/Tioct swaps before the main swaps This allows one to switch from P4332 to Fd3m in the Ti-poor region Note that for Mn>1.0, both regions are Fd3m by construction Nequil2 is for Lioct/MnOct/Tioct swaps after the main swaps Nequil3 is for Lioct/Tioct swaps after the main swaps

-13. fraction of Mn3+ replaced by Mn2+/Mn4+ in oct sites (> oxredfrac)
+13. fraction of Mn3+ replaced by Mn2+/Mn4+ in oct sites

    For now, this is done independently of the Ti-rich / Ti-poor regions.